azawalich/formula-one-recognition-model/README.md

 Repository holds code and data for video classification model - of cars representing particular teams in Formula 1.

 # Repository structure
-- `/assets`: Python modules for separating functions from `main.py` API file,
-- `/input`: data for model training, validation and testing are stored here.
-The amount of images commited is an example - I reduced their number to lessen the amount of storage held in GitHub/GitLab,
+- `/images/`: exemplary screenshots of the solution are stored here - to ilustrate how it looks and works,
+- `/input/`: data for checking model accuracy is stored here,
+- `/models/`: binary files with trained ML models used across the solution,
+- `/requirements/`: folder with apt/python/binary package requirements necessary for API to work properly,
-- `/static`: folder for serving model-annotated files.
+- `/static/`: folder for serving model-annotated files.
 Cleaned-up after sending any request to `/predict` API endpoint,
-- `/templates`: HTML templates to render with `Jinja` Python templating framework,
+- `/templates/`: HTML templates to render with `Jinja` Python templating framework,
+- `/vision/`: folder with Pytorch-related functions,
+- `.dockerignore`: file with objects to be ignored by Docker during build,
+- `.gitignore`: file with objects to be ignored by Git,
+- `constants.py` and `functions.py`: Python modules for separating code from `main.py` API file,
+- `main.py`: Python file with API implementation and endpoints created with `FastAPI` framework,
 - `formula-one-video-classification.ipynb`: improved / fixed jupyter notebook explaining model usage process (by [tarik-yilmaz-kanzileri on Roboflow](https://universe.roboflow.com/tarik-yilmaz-kanzileri/detection-f1-cars)),
-- `main.py`: Python file with API implementation and endpoints created with `FastAPI` framework,

 - `README.md`: `Markdown`-based file you are currently reading,
-- `requirements.txt`: file with minimum package requirements necessary for API to work properly,

 - `environment.yaml`: file with full package requirements, necessary for above-mentioned `jupyter notebook` to work without errors.

 # Docker image